How to Deploy MCP Servers on AWS Lambda Using MCPEngine: A Practical Guide for Serverless LLM Tools

 try:

-# ... (database logic remains the same) ...
+# ... database logic ...

-return f"Event '{event_name}' logged successfully by {user_email}."
+return f"Event '{eventname}' logged successfully by {useremail}."

 except Exception as e: